Foods | Cooking

 More of Cynthia's

-Cynthia says, "In the 25 years my husband and I have been married, I cannot recall a single Christmas or Thanksgiving without
+Cynthia says, "In all the years my husband and I have been married, I cannot recall a single Christmas or Thanksgiving without

 tamales.
 Though not “native” to New Mexico, tamales have been adopted by the